syavorsky/comment-parser/README.md

 By default dotted names like `name.subname.subsubname` will be expanded into nested sections, this can be prevented by passing `opts.dotted_names = false`.

+You can also make raw line available in parsed results by passing `opts.raw_value = true`.

 Invalid comment blocks are skipped.
 Comments starting with `/*` and `/***` are considered not valid.

 Also you can parse entire file with `parse.file('path/to/file', callback)` or acquire an instance of [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream with `parse.stream()`.